Joshua Tree National Park: Geology

 The park's oldest rocks, Pinto Gneiss among them, are 1.7 billion years old.
 They are exposed in places on the park's surface in the Cottonwood, Pinto, and Eagle Mountains.
 Much later, from 250 to 75 million years ago, tectonic plate movements forced volcanic material toward the surface at this location and formed granites, including monzogranite common to the Wonderland of Rocks, parts of the Pinto, Eagle, and Coxcomb Mountains, and elsewhere.
-Erosion eventually exposed the harder rocks, gneiss, and granite, in the uplands and reduced the softer rocks to debris that filled the canyons and basins between the ranges.
+Erosion eventually exposed the harder rocks, gneiss and granite, in the uplands and reduced the softer rocks to debris that filled the canyons and basins between the ranges.
 The debris, moved by gravity and water, formed alluvial fans at the mouths of canyons, and bajadas, where the alluvial fans overlapped.

 The rock formations of Joshua Tree National Park owe their shape partly to groundwater, which filtered through the roughly rectangular joints of the monzonite and eroded the corners and edges of blocks of stone, and to flash floods, which washed away covering ground and left piles of rounded boulders.
 These prominent outcrops are known as inselbergs.

 Of the park's six blocks of mountains, five—the Little San Bernardino, Hexie, Pinto, Cottonwood, and Eagle—are among the Transverse Ranges, which trend generally east–west in locations between the Eagle Mountains on the east and the northern Channel Islands, in the Pacific Ocean west of Santa Barbara, on the west.
 Tectonic forces along the San Andreas Fault system compressed and lifted the crust material that formed these ranges.
 The San Andreas Fault itself passes southwest of the park, but related parallel faults, including the Dillon, Blue Cut, and Pinto, run through the park, and movements along them have caused earthquakes.
 The easternmost range in the park, the Coxcomb Mountains, runs generally north–south and is part of the Basin and Range Province.

 Recreation

 Camping

-Nine established campgrounds exist in the park, two of which (Black Rock Campground and Cottonwood Campground) provide water and flush toilets.
-A fee is charged per night for each camping spot.
-Reservations are accepted at Black Rock Campground, Cottonwood Campground, Indian Cove Campground, and Jumbo Rocks Campground for October through May, while the other campgrounds are first-come, first-served.
-Backcountry camping, for those who wish to backpack, is permitted with a few regulations.

-Hiking
+There are nine established campgrounds in the park.

-Several hiking trails are within the park, many of which can be accessed from a campground.
-Shorter trails, such as the one-mile hike through Hidden Valley, offer a chance to view the beauty of the park without straying too far into the desert.
+Several hiking trails are within the park, many of which connect to campgrounds.
 A section of the California Riding and Hiking Trail meanders for 35 mi through the western side of the park.
-The lookout point at Keys View, towards the south of the park, offers views of the Coachella Valley, the Salton Sea, the San Andreas Fault, the Santa Rosa Mountains, and the city of Palm Springs.
+The lookout point at Keys View, towards the south of the park looks over the Coachella Valley, the Salton Sea, the San Andreas Fault, the Santa Rosa Mountains, and the city of Palm Springs.

 Nature walks inside the park include: